imagineLife/big-site/content/k8s/in-depth/headless-service.md

 ```

 ### Deploying a pod via Deployment
-Similar to the pod def file, a deployment would require 2 new fields:
+Similar to the pod def file, a deployment would require new details.
+The Deployment needs
 ```yaml
 apiVersion: apps/v1
 kind: Deployment